SQLite and SQLite alternatives – a comprehensive overview

 SQLite and SQLite alternatives - databases for the Mobile and IoT edge

-Overview of SQLite and SQLite alternatives as part of the mobile / edge database market with a comprehensive comparison matrix (updated summer 2023)
+Overview of SQLite and SQLite alternatives as part of the mobile / edge database market with a comprehensive comparison matrix (last updated autumn 2024)

 Digitalization is still on the rise, as is the number of connected devices (from 13 billion connected IoT devices + 15 billion mobile devices operating in 2021 already).
-Data volumes are growing accordingly ( 3.5 quintillion bytes of data is produced daily in 2023), and centralised (typically cloud-based) computing can no longer support the current needs.
-This has led to new challenges in computing and subsequently to a shift from the cloud to the edge.
+Data volumes are growing accordingly ( 3.5 quintillion bytes of data is produced daily in 2023), and centralised (typically cloud-based) computing canbot support all the current needs.
+This has led to a shift from the cloud to the edge.

-Therefore, there is a new need for on-device (local) databases like SQLite and SQLite alternatives to persist data on the edge.
-On top, due to the growing number of edge / connected devices, there is a need to manage data flows to / from and between edge devices.
-This can be done with Edge Databases (SQLite and SQLite alternatives) that provide a Data Sync functionality.
-In the following we’ll have a look at these.
+Therefore, there is a renewed need for on-device databases like SQLite and SQLite alternatives to persist and manage data on edge devices.
+On top, due to the distributed nature of the edge, there is a need to manage data flows to / from and between edge devices.
+This can be done with Edge Databases that provide a Data Sync functionality (SQLite alternatives only, as SQLite doesn’t support this).
+Below, we’ll take a close look at SQLite and its alternatives with consideration of today’s needs.

 Databases for the Edge